 Beet “seeds” are actually fruits that contain several tiny seeds.
 Thus, beets need to be thinned early (2 inches tall) to one plant per inch.
 Failure to thin makes the beets too crowded, prohibiting root formation.
 Also, planting beets too late in the season so that the weather turns hot can restrict beet formation.

 Can beet tops be eaten?

 Yes.
 Beet tops can be harvested when young and eaten as greens.
-There are some cultivars of beets that are specifically top or green producers including 'Green Top Bunching' or 'Crosby Egyptian'.
+There are some cultivars of beets that are specifically developed for greens production.
+They include ‘Green Top Bunching’ or ‘Crosby Egyptian’.

 Are all beets round?

 No. There are some cultivars that are cylinder-shaped.
 ‘Formanova’ is a cylindrical beet that can be grown successfully in Missouri.

 What is meant by “hardening off” broccoli transplants?